Diane Langton

-Diane Shirley Maria Langton (31 May 1944 (Note: Though it was originally reported that she was 77 at the time of her passing, her obituary on the Guardian confirms that she was 80.) – 15 January 2025) was a British actress, singer and dancer whose career on stage and screen spanned six decades.
+Diane Shirley Maria Langton (31 May 1944 (Note: Though it was originally reported that she was 77 at the time of her death, her obituary on the Guardian confirms that she was 80.) – 15 January 2025) was a British actress, singer and dancer whose career on stage and screen spanned six decades.
 After beginning her career in theatre, she went on to appear in television shows, portraying roles such as Kathy Roberts in The Rag Trade and June Snell in Only Fools and Horses, Ruby Rowan in Heartbeat and Bev Williams in EastEnders.
 Her most notable role, however, was her portrayal of Marlena "Nana" McQueen in the Channel 4 soap opera Hollyoaks, which she played sporadically between 2007 to 2009 and from 2012 until her death.

 Early life

 Diane Shirley Maria Langton was born on 31 May 1944 in Cranmore, Somerset, and grew up in Fulham, London.
 She was the daughter of William Langton, a merchant seaman, and his wife Bridie (née Monahan).
 Langton began her career as a dancer with several ballet companies on European tours, and trained at the Corona Academy in Hammersmith.